-Home > 13 - SCHOOL OF SOCIAL AND BEHAVIORAL SCIENCES > Department of Marriage and Family Sciences > Doctorate of Marriage and Family Therapy
+Home > 13 - SCHOOL OF SOCIAL AND BEHAVIORAL SCIE ICES > Department of Marriage and Family Sciences Doctor of Marriage and Family Therapy

 The Doctorate of Marriage and Family Therapy (DMFT) at Northcentral University is designed to provide a high quality and rigorous education and training experience for students who wish to prepare for professional life as a systemically-trained mental health professional.
-A high standard of excellence is expected.
 In support of this, program faculty are selected for their expertise and ability to support students and facilitate exceptional educational attainment.
 The program is focused on developing the skills requisite for effective practice in the field of marriage and family therapy.
 The DMFT offers training in program development and evaluation, grant writing, advanced clinical education, research coursework and opportunities, and supervision training and experience.
 Graduates of the DMFT will be prepared to develop and evaluate programs, write grants, deliver clinical services, supervise other clinicians, serve in administrative positions, oversee the business of mental health practices, and participate in education and research in the field of marriage and family therapy.
-Additional program description, requirements, policies, and procedures are further described in the MFT Doctoral Programs Handbook.
+Additional program description, requirements, policies, and procedures are provided in the MFT Doctoral Programs Handbook.